ahmed-zekri/Tiktok-no-watermark/Readme.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+There is an executable file in the release section for non developers,if your antivirus blocked it, add it to exceptions.
+Windows defender always block most of python executables built with pyinstaller